joustava/CarND-Behavioral-Cloning-Project/README.md

 RIGHT:     [0.20886575]
 ```

 Which look ok at a first glance.
 Next I created a plot of the training data to better visualize the training performance.
-[TBD accuracy not making sense in case of MSE]
+The output below also depicts accuracies during the training but these values can be discarded as they have no real value in checking the performance of this particular model.

 ```bash
 Epoch 1/10